fastify/github-action-merge-dependabot/README.md

 _Optional_ A pull request number, only required if triggered from a workflow_dispatch event.
 Typically this would be triggered by a script running in a seperate CI provider.
 See [Trigger action from workflow_dispatch event](#trigger-action-from-workflow_dispatch-event)

+### `skip-commit-verification`

+_Optional_ If true, then the [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata) action will not expect the commits to have a verification signature.
+It is required to set this to true in GitHub Enterprise Server.

 ## Usage

 Configure this action in your workflows providing the inputs described above.